+We are an emerging growth company, as defined in the JOBS Act.
 We will remain an emerging growth company under the JOBS Act until the earliest of (i) the last day of our first fiscal year in which we have total annual gross revenue of \$1.235 billion or more, (ii) the date on which we have issued more than \$1.0 billion of non-convertible debt instruments during the previous three fiscal years, (iii) the date on which we are deemed a "large accelerated filer" under the rules of the SEC with at least \$700.0 million of outstanding equity securities held by non-affiliates, or (iv) December 31, 2026.
-Based on our current public float, we anticipate that when we reevaluate our filer status on December 31, 2024, we will determine that we qualify as a "large accelerated filer."
+Based on our public float as of June 28, 2024, the last business day of our second quarter, when we reevaluate our filer status on December 31, 2024, we will qualify as a "large accelerated filer" and will no longer be an emerging growth company.